 Rugby as a sport was quick to adopt new generation (3G) artificial grass surfaces for the development of the game.
 World Rugby Regulation 22 was introduced in 2003 to ensure that 3G surfaces replicate the playing qualities of good quality natural grass.
 Climatic conditions in many countries where the game is played mean natural grass surfaces become badly worn and unsuitable in winter.
 In countries where the game is developing these surfaces offer ideal solutions to those parts of the world where climate or resources make good quality natural grass pitches difficult or impossible to achieve.
 In future it is hoped that the development of multi-use artificial turfs, where rugby and association football can be played, will provide a potential solution to facility operators wishing to maximise the use of their facilities through community use and those struggling with stadium microclimates that make the maintenance and growth of natural grass difficult.

-To download the full Technical Document for the Specification of IRB Artificial Rugby Turf Performance, click the PDF icon at the top or bottom of the screen.
+To download the full Technical Document for the Specification of World Rugby Artificial Rugby Turf Performance, click the PDF icon at the top or bottom of the screen.